hynek/pem/README.rst

 The first certificate found will be used as the server certificate, the rest is passed as the chain.
 You can pass as many PEM files as you like.
 Therefore you can distribute your key, certificate, and chain certificates over a arbitrary number of files.
-A ``ValueError`` is raised if more than one or no key has been found, no certificate is found.
+A ``ValueError`` is raised if more than one key, no key, or no certificate are found.
 Any further keyword arguments will be passed to `CertificateOptions`_.